HackerN64/F3DEX3/README.md

 ### Optimizing for RSP code size

 A number of over-zealous optimizations in F3DEX2 which saved a few cycles but took several more instructions have been removed.
-F3DEX3 will often be slightly slower than F3DEX2 in RSP cycles (not DRAM traffic or RDP time), especially for large quantities of very short commands.
-Note that for certain codepaths such as point lighting, the RSP will now be faster than in F3DEX2, and the improved performance from all the new microcode features should more than make up for these slight reductions in efficiency.
+F3DEX3 will often be 5-10% slower than F3DEX2 in RSP cycles (not DRAM traffic or RDP time), especially for large quantities of very short commands.
+Note that for certain codepaths such as point lighting, the RSP will now be faster than in F3DEX2, and the improved RDP performance from all the new features matters more as the RDP is usually the bottleneck.

 ### Far clipping removal